eliaszea/finite-absorber-ML/README.md

 **1. INTRODUCTION**

-This repository contains the datasets and models to reproduce the results in the paper "Sound absorption estimation of finite porous samples with deep residual learning" by [^1Zea et al. (2023)].
+This repository contains the datasets and models to reproduce the results in the paper "Sound absorption estimation of finite porous samples with deep residual learning" by [^1].

 [^1]: [E. Zea, E. Brand ̃ao, M. Nolan, J. Cuenca, J. And ́en, and U. P. Svensson.
 Sound absorption estimation of finite porous materials with deep residual learning.
 Preprint submitted to The